 Lorazepam (Ativan, Temesta) is a potent short-acting benzodiazepine

-with all six of the intrinsic benzodiazepine effects: anxiolytic, sedative/hypnotic, anticonvulsant, antiemetic, and muscle relaxant.
+with all six of the intrinsic benzodiazepine effects: anxiolytic, sedative/hypnotic, anticonvulsant, antiemetic, and muscle relaxant

 It is prescribed for short-term treatment of insomnia, panic attacks, for acute seizures caused by epilepsy or anoxia (lack of oxygen), sedation in hospitalized patients, and for psychiatric crises involving serious anxiety, agitation, or violence.
 Lorazepam is also used as a pre-operative medication for its amnesic properties.

-As are all benzodiazepines, lorazepam is a GABAA
+, lorazepam is a GABAA

-Lorazepam, being a high-potentcy and short-acting drug
+Lorazepam, being a high-potency and short-acting drug

-, has high potential for misuse and addiction
+has the potential for misuse and addiction

 [top]Introduction to Lorazepam

 Lorazepam (Ativan, Temesta) is a quickly absorbed, short acting, and potent benzodiazepine.
 Lorazepam has a short half-life

 of 10 hours in part because none of its metabolites are pharmacologically active.
 But IV delivered lorazepam has efficacy between 82 and 100%; it enters cerebral tissue very quickly and is pharmacologically active there for up to 72 hours, much longer than diazepam

 .
 This makes it a good treatment for acute seizures and status epilipticus (seizures lasting more than five minutes, a serious medical emergency).
 Because of its anticonvulsant and anxiolytic effects lorazepam is also used to treat symptoms of withdrawal